 At 0.5 cubic feet, the Whirlpool Countertop Microwave is one of the smallest countertop models on the market.
 Its rounded back allows it to fit into tight corners maximizing your counter space.

-The 750-watt microwave has 10 presets for popcorn, defrosting, reheating, and canceling, so the basics are more than covered.
-It even has a glass turntable inside that's large enough to fit a dinner plate and still rotate.
+The truly compact microwave has 10 presets for popcorn, defrosting, reheating, and canceling, so the basics are more than covered.
+It even has a glass turntable inside that's large enough to fit an 11-inch dinner plate and still rotate.
 It comes in black, white, and universal silver, and is backed by a one-year limited warranty.

 Best Design: Costway Retro Countertop Microwave Oven